Immunic Presents Key Vidofludimus Calcium Data At The 40Th Congress Of ECTRIMS, Highlighting Its Therapeutic Potential In Multiple Sclerosis

 – Preclinical Data Showed Improved Neuronal Survival, Likely Driven by Vidofludimus Calcium's Induction of Nurr1 Activation, as Demonstrated by Primary Target Gene Regulation –

-(Nasdaq: IMUX ), a biotechnology company developing a clinical pipeline of orally administered, small molecule therapies for chronic inflammatory and autoimmune diseases, today announced the presentation of key data at the 40th Congress of the European Committee for Treatment and Research in Multiple Sclerosis (ECTRIMS), highlighting Immunic's lead asset, nuclear receptor related 1 (Nurr1) activator, vidofludimus calcium's (IMU-838) therapeutic potential in multiple sclerosis (MS).
+NEW YORK, September 18, 2024 – Immunic, Inc. (Nasdaq: IMUX), a biotechnology company developing a clinical pipeline of orally administered, small molecule therapies for chronic inflammatory and autoimmune diseases, today announced the presentation of key data at the 40th Congress of the European Committee for Treatment and Research in Multiple Sclerosis (ECTRIMS), highlighting Immunic's lead asset, nuclear receptor related 1 (Nurr1) activator, vidofludimus calcium's (IMU-838) therapeutic potential in multiple sclerosis (MS).
 The data will be presented in an oral poster presentation and three ePosters at this conference, being held September 18-20, 2024, in Copenhagen, Denmark.
 Additionally, members of Immunic will be available throughout the event at booth #60.

 Oral Poster Presentation: